Munich International Airport is the most sensible arrival point for air passengers to Bavaria's capital city.

 The S1 regional rail service from Munich Hauptbahnhof either goes to Freising or to the airport.
 If you are wanting to go to Freising from Munich Airport, you can get an S Bahn service towards the city centre and change trains for Freising in Neufahrn.
 There is also a regular airport bus service from Freising railway station to Munich Airport.

 Alternatively, you can stay in Neufahrn itself.
-The pleasant Hotel Maisberger is just a few steps from the S Bahn rail connection to Munich International Airport, Freising and Munich city centre.
+We used the pleasant Hotel Maisberger on our last trip as it is literally just a few steps from the S Bahn rail connection to Munich International Airport, Freising and Munich city centre.

 You can choose between a train, shuttle bus and taxi to get to the city centre from the airport: